pimterry/server-components-static/README.md

 handles all of this for you.
 (This should be easy to write for more frameworks too, if you're interested.
 Get involved!)

 * If you're not, you can route these requests by hand.
-Catch requests to `/components/component-name/file-path` and use `serverComponentsStatic.getPath(componentName, filePath)` to get the path on disk to your static content.
+Catch requests to `/components/component-name/file-path` and use `componentsStatic.getPath(componentName, filePath)` to get the path on disk to your static content.

-* Alternatively, you can manually copy all the static content out of your components into your existing static content paths, set `serverComponents.baseUrl` to point to that, and ignore the problem of routing requests into disparate standalone component folders entirely.
+* Alternatively, you can manually copy all the static content out of your components into your existing static content paths, set `componentsStatic.baseUrl` to point to that, and ignore the problem of routing requests into disparate standalone component folders entirely.

 ## API Documentation

-* `serverComponentsStatic.baseUrl`
+* `componentsStatic.baseUrl`

   The base URL to use for all static content.